Possession (2002 film): Reception

-The review aggregator website Rotten Tomatoes reported an approval rating of 63%, with an average rating of 6.30/10, based on 156 reviews.
+The review aggregator website Rotten Tomatoes reported an approval rating of 64%, with an average rating of 6.30/10, based on 155 reviews.
 The site's critics consensus reads: "It's perhaps a bit tame and uninspiring, considering its subject matter, but Possession manages enough romance and period intrigue to satisfy most fans of its source material."
 On Metacritic, the film has a weighted average score of 52 out of 100, based on 34 critics, indicating "mixed or average reviews".

 Roger Ebert awarded the film three stars and a half out of four.

 Daniel Zalewski of The New York Times noted that director LaBute, "known for savagely blunt stage and screen dramas ... has here infused a British novelist's main characters with the same stutter-and-slang rhythms, male-bonding repartée and sarcastic volleys that define his own distinctly American work."
-He said, "In the end, Mr. LaBute's grafting of his own sensibility onto Roland creates a weird tonal clash."
+He said: "In the end, Mr. LaBute's grafting of his own sensibility onto Roland creates a weird tonal clash."

-Jamie Russell of the BBC said, "Lacking the intelligence of an arthouse picture, or the classy sheen of a British production, "Possession" isn't possessed of anything other than over-wrought emotionalism and unintentional silliness."
+Jamie Russell of the BBC wrote, "Lacking the intelligence of an arthouse picture, or the classy sheen of a British production, Possession isn't possessed of anything other than over-wrought emotionalism and unintentional silliness."

-Rob Gonsalves said, "Possession is a dual-track exploration of romantic mores then and now ...
-A film like this rides on the quality of the acting, and the Brits – Northam and Ehle – invest their forbidden love with centuries of fine repressed English tradition."

 The film grossed $14,815,898 worldwide.